 |Control Diabetes Specifically||1||2%|

-People who follow the Whole30 program are restricted from consuming:
+People who follow the Whole30 diet rules are restricted from consuming:

 - Added sugar, even artificial sugar